Friday 13 March 1942

 Freighter Rabmanso leaves Haifa, Palestine, with a cargo of 7000 tons grain in emergency food supplies for Greece.

 Anglo/US Relations: President Roosevelt cables Winston Churchill to discuss relations with China.
 Chiang Kai-Shek has requested the appointment of General "Vinegar Joe" Stilwell to command all Allied forces in Burma and southern China.
 While FDR notes that this would be "unwise," he tells Churchill that he is "pleased" that Chiang is forming a "closer working relationship" with the US and UK.
+Chiang, of course, remains upset with the British over the Tulsa Incident in which local British commanders in Burma tried to take US Lend-Lease goods intended for China.

 Australian/US Relations: Prime Minister Curtin broadcasts to the United States that "Our minds are set on attack."
 He instructs Minister for External Affairs Dr. Evatt to head immediately for Washington (this takes a week).